belinau/livada-biotope/TRANSLATION-MANAGEMENT.md

 1. **Log in**: Enter your username and password
 2. **Find Translations**: Use the search box to find specific translations
 3. **Edit Translations**: Make changes to the English or Slovenian text in the text areas
-4. **Save Changes**: Click the "Save All Changes" button to update the translation files
+4. **Download Files**: Click the "Download Translation Files" button to download the updated translation files
+5. **Replace Files**: Replace the files in your repository at `public/locales/` with the downloaded files
+6. **Commit Changes**: Commit and push the changes to your GitHub repository
-5. **Log out**: Click the "Logout" button when you're done
+7. **Log out**: Click the "Logout" button when you're done

 ## Sharing Access with Others